 “State of Emergency” Crimes

-Did you know that some crimes are more serious when committed during a “state of emergency”?
-Crimes enhanced under Section 812.014 for theft, robbery, and related crimes are sometimes called anti-looting laws
+Did you know some crimes are more serious when committed during a “state of emergency”?
+Crimes enhanced under Section 812.014 for theft, robbery, and related crimes are sometimes called anti-looting laws.

-On Monday, March 9, 2020, the Governor in Florida declared a state of emergency under Chapter 252, the “State Emergency Management Act” for every county in Florida because of the coronavirus (COVID-19) outbreak.
+From time to time, the Governor in Florida will declare a state of emergency under Chapter 252, the “State Emergency Management Act” for some or all counties in Florida because of an emergency.

-For some types of crimes committed during a state of emergency, the penalties are more serious if the crime was committed within a county that was subject to a state of emergency and if the perpetration of the crime was facilitated by conditions arising from the emergency.
+For some types of crimes committed during a state of emergency, the penalties are more severe if the crime was committed within a county subject to a state of emergency and if the perpetration of the crime was facilitated by conditions arising from the emergency.

-For example, during this state of emergency, crimes for theft, robbery, and burglary are classified as one degree higher.
-For example, if you are charged with a grand theft in the third degree, the offense becomes a second-degree felony when committed during a state of emergency.
+For example, during a state of emergency, crimes for theft, robbery, and burglary are classified as one degree higher.
+For example, if you are charged with grand theft in the third degree, the offense becomes a second-degree felony when committed during a state of emergency.

 If you are charged with burglary of an unoccupied structure during a state of emergency (BURG0021), the crime is charged as a second-degree felony instead of a third-degree felony.